nodegui/nodegui/website/docs/guides/getting-started.md

 ### Setting up on Windows

-> NodeGui supports Windows 7 and later versions – attempting to develop NodeGui
-> applications on earlier versions of Windows might not work.
-NodeGui currently only supports 64bit OS.

 **Requirements:**

-- Visual studio 2017 and up.
-- CMake 3.1 and up (Installation instructions can be found here: https://cmake.org/install/)
+- NodeGui supports Windows 7 and later on 64bit operating systems.
-- Currently supported Node.Js versions are 12.x and up.
+- Currently supported Node.js versions are 16.x and up.

-We strongly suggest you use some kind of version manager for Node.Js.
-This would allow you to switch to any version of nodejs quite easily.
+We strongly suggest you use some kind of version manager for Node.js.
+This would allow you to switch to any version of Node.js quite easily.

 We strongly recommend Powershell as preferred terminal in Windows.